(This article was originally published in 2019, republished in 2021 and updated according to CSDM 4.0 in 2022)

 Figure 9 More generic Business Service Offering data model with CIs, Subscribers and Commitments

-All the additional relationships shown in these examples are based on an out-of-the-box setup of the Paris release, but not described as part of the CSDM.
+All the additional relationships shown in these examples are based on an out-of-the-box setup of the Rome release, but not described as part of the CSDM.
 I cannot guarantee that these relationships will ever be part of the official model.
 However, they are already available Out-of-the-Box.

 If your implementation is already at this level, then congratulations!
 You are one of the few and you probably have quite a mature Service Portal also utilizing all these wonderful service details and related capabilities.